Tabor-College/python-introduction-labs-practice-lauryncurtiss07-dotcom/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/5G96Uez4)
 Lab 1: In this, we went through multiple examples of code and determined if they were mutable or immutable.
+Lab 2: In this lab, we first reviewed all the examples and then predicted their outcomes.
+After making our predictions, we proceeded to Jupiter Labs to verify our results and determine the actual outcomes.